If you are looking to start a website for your business or you are interested in moving your website to a new platform, this blog is perfect for you!

 WordPress has a vast knowledge base of articles.
 Due to the complexity and heavy use of third party plugins, support will most likely come directly from the theme builder you are using or the companies that developed your plugins.
 Support hours and times vary between companies.

 Wix is one of the more advanced and feature-packed builders.
 They are also one of the only builders that includes a direct email marketing platform that comes with other features such as site automation, live chat, and more at a value price point.
-While Squarespace and WordPress are both great options, for beginner builders or small businesses we advise to go with Wix.
+While Squarespace and WordPress are both great options, for beginner builders or small businesses we would advise you to go with Wix.
 If you are looking for a more custom solution to your website, WordPress is our next top choice.

 Step 2: Designing and Publishing Your Site